|

 the fifties and sixties, when Technicolor and vivid

-composition were the rules.
+composition ruled.
 This film features one of

 the most exceptionally rich color palettes you'll ever